1Solon/wsl-nix/README.md

 ## Solon's WSL-Nix Configuration

-_A reproducible developer environment using NixOS on WSL with Home Manager and Nix Flakes_
+_A reproducible environment using NixOS on WSL with Home Manager and Nix Flakes_

 </div>